etd-framework/php-svg/README.md

 [![Build Status](https://travis-ci.org/opnmind/php-svg.svg?branch=master)](https://travis-ci.org/opnmind/php-svg)
 [![Code Climate](https://codeclimate.com/github/opnmind/php-svg/badges/gpa.svg)](https://codeclimate.com/github/opnmind/php-svg)

+This project is forked from [JangoBrick/php-svg](https://github.com/JangoBrick/php-svg) an will be randomly extended with feature I need for my work.

 This is a vector graphics library for PHP, which surely is a broad specification.
 That is due to the fact that the goal of this project is to offer features in three different, big areas: